-Many of us form close bonds with the people we work with - and spend more time with them than our actual families - that it can feel like a personal loss when someone hands in their notice.
+Many of us form close bonds with the people we work with - and spend more time with them than our actual families.
+So it can feel like a personal loss when someone hands in their notice.

-Here’s how to get through this tricky situation and emerge after their last day with your friendship intact - and hopefully your career even stronger as a result.
+Here’s how to get through this difficult situation and emerge after their last day with your friendship intact - and hopefully your career even stronger as a result.